Keep Your Stuff Safe on Campus

 I never felt this more than during my junior year, when I was the victim of campus theft.
 While I was interviewing for a summer internship in another state, my roommates had a bunch of people over to our place.
 After I got back from my trip, it took me a while to realize things were missing: At first, I couldn’t find the digital camera I’d left sitting on my desk; later, it was the shoulder bag filled with my class projects, iPod and—worst of all—master keys to two university buildings.
 I had my friends ask around, but no one would fess up to the crime.

 While being surrounded by people in classrooms, cafeterias, common rooms and dorm halls is great for your social life, it can make for a risky situation when it comes to your stuff.
-In fact, theft is the number-one crime reported on college campuses, with portable electronics, bicycles, textbooks, televisions, jewelry, and credit and debit cards topping the most-taken list.
+In fact, according to the Campus Safety and Security Data Analysis Cutting Tool, burglary was the crime most often reported on the campuses of four-year private and public schools in 2012.
 After my things were taken, I started to get serious about security.

 Keep your property personal

 - Lock your dorm and bedroom doors and keep valuables out of plain sight.
-If you leave your dorm room unlocked, like 40 percent of college students do, you make it easy for thieves to walk off with your favorite toys.
+If you leave your dorm room unlocked, you make it easy for thieves to walk off with your favorite toys.

 - Take pictures of your valuables (and their serial numbers) so they can be identified later.
 Who knew cameras come in handy for things other than concerts and road trips?

-- Avoid loaning neighbors, classmates or the pizza guy keys to your place, and make sure direct access is restricted to your roommates.
+- Avoid loaning neighbors or classmates the keys to your place, and make sure direct access is restricted to your roommates.

 - Don’t leave your personal property unattended in study areas, cafeterias, libraries or other public places.
-If you choose to use your car as a storage locker, keep important items stowed under a seat or in your glove compartment.
+If you choose to use your car as a storage locker, keep important items stowed in your trunk, SUDPS suggests.